Trump May Have Demoted NSC’s Military and Intelligence Leaders by Accident

 What Mr. Trump’s team did not realize, officials said, was that Mr. Obama’s organization chart made those two positions full members of the committee.

 The new report clarifies that Trump blamed Flynn, not Bannon, for failing to make him understand the ramifications of his changes to the NSC’s organization.
-Presumably with Flynn gone, the administration has put all of these embarrassing misunderstandings behind them.
+Presumably, with Flynn gone, the administration has put all of these embarrassing misunderstandings behind it.